 There is also a fun train covered in colourful “Welcome” stickers chugging through the tourism routes of Mpumalanga this week.

 September is wall-to-wall with travel and tourism events, whether it is the hiking fraternity of Pits-Onder-Water or the creative powers at KwaZulu-Natal Tourism at work.
+It is as though every tourism destination in every province in the country is using this month to let the world know that their place is paradise on Earth.

 Even the pope is using the pulpit to urge people around the world to remember that tourism “improves relations between individuals and people when they are cordial, respectful and based on solidarity”.